-Google Mobile Friendly Test is a pretty compressive tool that tests your theme for mobile devices.
+Google Mobile-Friendly Test is a pretty compressive tool that tests your theme for mobile devices.

 4. Can you configure it easily?

-Otherwise, you will end up with a theme that looks exactly like the creators wanted – the demo but if you want to change anything will be a pain as you have to edit the code.
+Otherwise, you will end up with a theme that looks exactly like the creators wanted – the demo- but changing anything will be a pain as you have to edit the code.

 5. Is the theme updated and maintained regularly?